 This articles sheds some light on the more recent records set on Aconcagua as well as possible future challenges to those records.

 If you are looking to visit Aconcagua, check out our deals.
+You can also check recommended equipment for a trip to Aconcagua.

 To really appreciate what these mountain runners are achieving, try and keep in mind that the typical ascent and descent of Aconcagua will take 18-20 days, depending on weather conditions.
 A large portion of this time will be spent acclimatizing to the altitude in order to prevent the onset of altitude sickness.
 The mere fact that these athletes can push through the sickness is a testimony to their fitness and to how well adapted they are to these high-altitude, mountainous environments.